 Dustin Pedroia is an MVP for the Red Sox and the Jimmy Fund

 Dustin Pedroia has been an MVP for both the Red Sox and the Jimmy Fund.
-From meeting with young Jimmy Fund Clinic patients during spring training and the regular season, to helping promote Rally for the Jimmy Fund, he has shown the same dedication to Dana-Farber that he displays as a .300 hitter and Gold Glove second baseman.
+From meeting with young Jimmy Fund Clinic patients during spring training and the regular season, to helping promote Rally Against Cancer, he has shown the same dedication to Dana-Farber that he displays as a .300 hitter and Gold Glove second baseman.

 "We’re just trying to put a smile on their faces," Pedroia said during one 2013 visit to Dana-Farber’s David B. Perini, Jr. Quality of Life Clinic, during which he dueled young patients in video games.
 "It’s pretty cool to come in here, see them, and do anything you can to help them."